autumnssuns/CAB201_Prac_7_Classes/README.md

     be 1, the number of minutes to be 2 3 , and the number of seconds to be 20.

-    Add a method that will display the time in the format ìHH:MM:SSî (where HH is hours, MM is minutes and SS is seconds).
+    Add a method that will display the time in the format ‚ÄúHH:MM:SS‚Äù (where HH is hours, MM is minutes and SS is seconds).